Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 Special trimmings and time periods were suggested for cousins, aunts, uncles, and other relatives.

-Royalty traveled with complete sets of mournign dress, just in case.
+Royalty traveled with complete sets of mourning dress, just in case.

-The practice of mourning dress bled down to the lower middle class who could afford second had or simple, inexpensive black clothing.
+The practice of mourning dress bled down to the lower middle class who could afford second-hand or simple, inexpensive black clothing.
 People without a lot of money often had regular clothing dyed black in order to save money.

-By 1900, the growth of the ready-to-war garment industry led to the wearing of mourning dress by better off members of the working class.
+By 1900, the growth of the ready-to-wear garment industry led to the wearing of mourning dress by better-off members of the working class.

 The custom of mourning dress impacted the garment industry in several ways.
 One could not wait for mourning dress but needed a quick delivery.
-(One could hardly wear out of date mourning clothes!)
-The need for rapid delivery created a new system of efficiency and speed in the clothing trade, helped establish department stores, and increased demand on the wholesale manufacture of women's clothing.
+(One could hardly wear out-of-date mourning clothes!)
+The need for rapid delivery created a new system of efficiency and speed in the clothing trade, helped establish department stores, and increased demand for the wholesale manufacture of women's clothing.

 Encyclopedia of Clothing and Fashion, edited by Valerie Steele; Scribner Library

 Daily Life in Victorian England by Sally Mitchell; Greenwood Press

 Questions & Answers